nosnibor27/WHEAT_phenology_forecaster/README.md

+# WW_phenology_forecaster
-# Forecasting climate conditions during phenological stages of winter wheat under climate change
+## Forecasting climate conditions during phenological stages of winter wheat under climate change

 This repository is, at it's core, an applied indexing problem.